-A multidisciplinary approach is used to discuss the structure and function of connective tissue matrix in health and disease.
-The differentiation and regulation of cells in connective tissues is covered in general, with some emphasis given to periodontal tissues and bone.
-Most of the material is presented in seminars, in discussions of relevant publications and may include student presentations and the preparation of a grant application.
+A multidisciplinary approach is used to review and discuss the structure and function of connective tissue matrix in health and disease.
+The regulation of cells in connective tissues is considered in general, with significant emphasis devoted to periodontal tissues and bone.
+Most of the material is presented in seminars and in discussions of relevant publications.
+An important part of the course includes student presentations and the preparation of a grant application.
 The course is designed to accommodate primarily the interests of graduate students.
-(Offered in alternate years - not available 2012-2013) C.A.G.
-MCCULLOCH, H.C.
-TENENBAUM
+(Offered in alternate years -available 2015-16)

+C.A.G.
+MCCULLOCH

-DEN1081H Bone Interfacing Implants
+DEN1081S Bone Interfacing Implants

 This course discusses the concept of the bone/implant interface by combining the multidisciplinary approach necessary to understand both the material and biological aspects of the interface.
 All materials currently used in bone implants are treated from a surface science perspective together with the activities of both major types of bone cells; osteoblasts and osteoclasts.
 The cell biological aspects of the interface are covered within the context of explaining the tissue arrangements found at bone implant surfaces.
-(Offered in alternate years - not available 2012-2013).
+(Offered in alternate years - not available 2015-2016).